Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Fund life cycle The period during which a private equity fund is active, typically 10 years.

-Increase in value of the portfolio companies
+Increasing the value of portfolio companies

-• Operational improvements: Optimizing business processes, reducing costs and increasing efficiency.
+• Operational improvements: Optimizing business processes, reducing costs, and increasing efficiency.

 Achieving high returns